satra/NiPyPe-Paper/nipype_paper.rst

 In this example we store the statistical (T maps) resulting from contrast estimation.

-A Workflow defined this way (see Figure workflow\_from\_scratch, for full code see Supplementary material) is ready to run.
+A Workflow defined this way (see Figure 3, for full code see Supplementary material) is ready to run.
 This can be done by calling run() method of the master Workflow.

 If the run() method is called twice, the Workflow input hashing mechanism ensures that none of the Nodes are executed during the second